sudeepcv/HibernateCore/README.md

 # HibernateCore
 HibernateCore

-1. To run the H2 database:
+1. To run the H2 database:   (for jpa we don't need this) mvn exec:java@start
-  mvn exec:java@start

 2. h2 console at: